 My "standard" setup for a dulcimer includes 0+, 1+, and 8+ frets (and of course the 6+ and 13+, which are virtually standard nowadays).
 This adds several useful notes and many useful chords, but is still simple enough to find the notes and chords without having to think.
 I also play fully chromatic and regular diatonic dulcimers.

-I have mountain dulcimers by Ron Ewing, Rod Matheson, Bear Meadow, McSpadden, and Sweet-Water -- plus a cardboard one from Backyard Music.
+I have mountain dulcimers by Ron Ewing, Rod Matheson, Bear Meadow, McSpadden, Sweet-Water, and Jim Fox -- plus a cardboard one from Backyard Music.
 There are many other very fine builders, such as Blue Lion, Folkcraft, Jeremy Seeger, and others whose instruments I haven't played yet.

 There's a second instrument, called the hammered dulcimer.
 If you're not familiar with it, see the photo.
 (Normally, it would be laying on a stand.)
 You hit the strings with pencil-sized drumsticks, so it's a bit like a piano or harpsichord, except that it's percussive.
 Mine has a 4-octave chromatic range and 95 strings.